TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/FileModule/Index.rst

 It displays a navigation tree, which corresponds to the file structure on the server, and a list of all files for the selected directory.
-You can choose to always display thumbnails (this might get slow if you have a lot of files in the chose directory).
+You can choose to always display thumbnails (this might get slow if you have a lot of files in the chosen directory).

 .. figure:: ../Images/BackendFileModule.png
    :alt: The File module
+   :class: with-shadow

-For admin users, the folder displayed by default is called "fileadmin/ (auto-generated)" and corresponds to the :file:`fileadmin/` folder located under the root folder of your web server directory.
+For admin users, the folder displayed by default is called "fileadmin/ (auto-generated)" and corresponds to the :file:`fileadmin/` folder located under the document root folder on your web server.

 Using those files inside content elements to display them or link to them in your web site is covered in the